zorko-io/zorko-designer/CONTRIBUTING.md

 ### Components

-*Reusable* react components, should't have no dependencies to Redux, try to keep them as simple as possible, use functional components only and hooks
+*Reusable* React components, should't have any dependencies to Redux, try to keep them as simple as possible

 ### Containers